erin-noe-payne/scheming/README.md

   oldVal == undefined
 ```

-Snchronous changes will be reflected when the watcher fires.
+Synchronous changes will be reflected when the watcher fires.
 ```
 lisa.name = 'lisa'
 lisa.watch 'name', (newVal, oldVal) ->